videolan/vlckit/README.md

 # VLCKit

-VLCKit is a generic multimedia library for any audio or video playback needs on macOS, iOS and tvOS.
+**VLCKit** is a generic multimedia library for any audio or video playback needs on macOS, iOS and tvOS.

-It is based on libVLC, the engine of the popular media player VLC.
+It is based on **libVLC**, the engine of the popular media player *VLC*.

 It supports playback, but also  active streaming and media to file conversations on the Mac.